 5. CORE Languages

-If you have found other helpful resources, feel free to share!
+If you have found other helpful resources to learn basic German, feel free to share!